 And should your activities damage the device, you can always try and get away with the claiming on the 2-year warranty.

-Overall the SM-110 makes for a great, compact and reliable sports based oximeter.
-The two way display makes it easy to take readings while out on the field, and the high level of satisfaction among users speak for itself.
+Overall the SM-110 makes for a great, compact and reliable sports-based oximeter.
+The two-way display makes it easy to take readings while out on the field, and the high level of satisfaction among users speaks for itself.

 If you are looking for a way of measuring your pulse strength, rate and blood oxygen saturation (SpO2) levels on the fly, this is the best way to do it.